MotionInput/Team14-CopyClare/docs/source/index.rst

 I now know how to exit vim

 .. admonition:: Sree Sanakkayala (sree.sanakkayala.20@ucl.ac.uk)

    .. image:: imgs/semi-professionalpic-Sree.jpg
-   As a tech-for-good enthusiastic, I love undertaking projects like this for a real impact in the world.
+   As a tech-for-good enthusiastic, I love undertaking projects like this for their real world impact.

 * Tianhao Chen (tianhao.chen.20@ucl.ac.uk)
 I know how to use :kbd:`Backspace` in a .rst file in Visual Studio Code